Simonjn0904/velociraptors-heidelbergV2/content/en/Community/weekly-rides.md

 <div style="margin-top: 1.0rem;"></div>

 We ride the weekly gravel ride on Thursdays with Ruprecht Rides.
 Meeting point in front of the store at 18:30.
 Bring your jerseys!
 <div style="margin-top: 1.0rem;"></div>

 ---

-<div style="margin-top: 1.0rem;"></div>

-**Advanced ride**
-<div style="margin-top: 1.0rem;"></div>
-<div style="margin-top: 1.0rem;"></div>

-📌 Uferstraße 4, Heidelberg
-⏰ Every wednesday, 18:00 PM
-<div style="margin-top: 1.0rem;"></div>

-Since there have been repeated requests for faster rides, there will be an advanced ride this Wednesday, similar to what some of you may be familiar with from “Unisport”.
-If you've been riding for a while and are looking for a bit more of a challenge, this is the place for you:
-<div style="margin-top: 1.0rem;"></div>

-⚡️ Average Speed: 25–30 km/h

-⛰️ Climbs: We will wait briefly at the top until everyone has arrived

-⚠️ Safety: Obstacles and hazards will always be indicated
-<div style="margin-top: 1.0rem;"></div>

-Participation requirements:
-<div style="margin-top: 1.0rem;"></div>

-✔️ Functional road bike or gravel bike

-✔️ Clipless pedals

-✔️ Spare inner tube + pump & helmet

-✔️ StvO-compliant riding & sufficient food & drink

-✔️ Download the route to your Strava (if possible)
-<div style="margin-top: 1.0rem;"></div>

-Important: The focus is on having fun riding.
-Experienced riders are welcome, but should adapt to the pace of the group.
-Everyone will be waited for and no one will be left behind.
-<div style="margin-top: 1.0rem;"></div>

----